veniamin-ilmer/veniamin-ilmer.github.io/political-views.md

 That is why they prefer to have a strong police unit, lenient gun regulations, but tight regulations on immigration.

 Within their community, social conservatives are happy to share resources with eachother.
 They can be very generous to eachother.
-However, they will not be generous to people outside of their community.

 ### Unintended Consequences

 Problems immerge when people with different cultures live among with social conservatives.
-Social conservatives perceive these outsiders poorly, and end up using discrimination, police, or immigrations laws to try to remove the outsiders.
+Social conservatives perceive these outsiders poorly, and end up using discrimination, police, violence, or immigrations laws to try to remove the outsiders.

-Social conservatives may try to stop government programs that provide social benefits to people outside of their group.
+Although social conservatives are generous to eachother, they may try to stop government programs that provide social benefits to people outside of their group.

+To try and protect themselves from outside influence, they might build borders to stop people from coming in the country, and have a large military.

 ## Social Liberal